zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 - `example.com` is used as a sample domain name (in key names and configuration blocks).
 Replace it with your organization's name.
 - Many <span style="white-space: nowrap;">NGINX Open Source</span> and NGINX Plus configuration blocks in this guide list two sample Tomcat application servers with IP addresses 10.100.100.11 and 10.100.100.12.
 Replace these addresses with the IP addresses of your Tomcat servers.
 Include a line in the configuration block for each server if you have more or fewer than two.
-- For readability reasons, some commands appear on multiple lines.
-If you want to copy and paste them into a terminal window, we recommend that you first copy them into a text editor, where you can substitute the object names that are appropriate for your deployment and remove any extraneous formatting characters that your browser might insert.
+- For better readability, some commands are split across multiple lines.Recommendation: When copying commands, first place the text in a text-editor that way it makes it easier to subsititute the object names with those that are relevent to your project, make sure to also remove any extra special characters that may be added by your browser.
 - Some of the examples in this guide are partial and require additional directives or parameters to be complete.
 You can download complete configuration files for basic and enhanced load balancing from the NGINX website, as instructed in [Creating and Modifying Configuration Files](#config-files).
 For details about a specific directive or parameter, see the [NGINX reference documentation](https://nginx.org/en/docs/).
 - We recommend that you do not copy text from the configuration snippets in this guide into your configuration files.
 For the recommended way to create configuration files, see [Creating and Modifying Configuration Files](#config-files).

 <span id="tls-certificate"></span>
 ## Configuring an SSL/TLS Certificate for Client Traffic

-If you plan to enable SSL/TLS encryption of traffic between <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus and clients of your Tomcat application, you need to configure a server certificate for <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus.
+If you plan to enable SSL/TLS encryption of traffic between <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus and clients of your Tomcat application, you will need to configure a server certificate for <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus.

 - SSL/TLS support is enabled by default in all <span style="white-space: nowrap;">[NGINX Plus packages](https://cs.nginx.com/)</span> and [<span style="white-space: nowrap;">NGINX Open Source</span> binaries](https://nginx.org/en/linux_packages.html) provided by NGINX.
 - If you are compiling <span style="white-space: nowrap;">NGINX Open Source</span> from source, include the <span style="white-space: nowrap;">`--with-http_ssl_module`</span> parameter to enable SSL/TLS support for HTTP traffic (the corresponding parameter for TCP is <span style="white-space: nowrap;">`--with-stream_ssl_module`</span>, and for email is <span style="white-space: nowrap;">`--with-mail_ssl_module`</span>, but this guide does not cover either of those protocol types).